PROJECT OVERVIEW

 USABILITY TESTING & IMPROVEMENTS

-In total, we conducted 3 rounds of usability testing across 15 users, and improved usability metrics by an average of 27% before handing off our high-fidelity prototypes for development.
+In total, we conducted 3 rounds of usability testing across 15 users, and improved usability by an average of 27%.

 Clearer Shipment Icons & Cards

 Many users failed to identify icons on shipment cards as clickable.
-We improved the design to include larger and clearer icons for documents, geofencing, and messages.
+We improved the design to include larger and clearer icons.

 New users can register for an account through the initial landing page

-Users can access, download and share documents via the "Documents" icon within each shipment card.
-All documents uploaded by drivers through the LogTrack mobile app can be accessed here.
+Users can view, download and share documents via the "Documents" icon within the shipment card.
+All documents uploaded by drivers through the mobile app can be accessed here.

 Features are highlighted through a quick onboarding walkthrough for new users.